Last Updated on

 Smaller customer pool

-Since rural areas have fewer residents than urban areas, you will have a significantly smaller pool of potential customers, whether you’re looking to sell or rent your property.
+Rural areas have fewer residents than urban areas.
+Therefore, you will have a significantly smaller pool of potential customers.
+This is important whether you’re looking to sell or rent your property.

 You can expect a rural property to spend a lot more time on the market or tally up more lost rent when you’re looking for tenants to fill your vacancies.